khakhalin/carsharing101/01_natural_behavior.md

 > [!TIP]
 > Even in a relatively large but well-connected city, the operating area does not naturally break into directional clusters, and the fleet continues to mix.
 You won't have "western" and "eastern" cars in your city; all cars will form one large mixing pool.

 Let's now put a bunch of cards in the middle of this map, and let the situation evolve freely for a few thousand time steps.

+## 1.3.2.
+Natural bevavior in a Gaussian city

 The results of a simulation are shown on the Figure 1.3.3 below.

-🔥🔥🔥 A figure with 6 panels: 3 snapshots over time, then CM1, CM2 and DFR.
+🔥🔥🔥 A figure with 3 snapshots over time

+🔥 A figure with then CM1, idle time, CM2

+🔥 DFR?
+Do we do DFR?

 🔥 Aside, potentially like a caution?: distribution of models.
 A thought experiment showing that you're always getting the worst car possible.